Books for Kids to Understand Veterans Day

 The Tower of London remembers the First World War, 1914 – 2014.

-Celebrate Veterans Day Reading Books with Kids
+Celebrate Veterans Day with Books with Kids

 The Poppy Lady: Moina Belle Michael and Her Tribute to Veterans by Barbara Elizabeth Walsh, illustrated by Layne Johnson

 The Civil War ripped Moina’s hometown in Georgia apart, leaving a wake of poverty.
 At fifteen in the year 1885, Moina is well-educated and decides to start a school for the neighbors’ children who otherwise would not be able to attend school.
-By 1917, Moira’s school is well established but the United States is on the brink of war.
+By 1917, Moira’s school was well established but the United States was on the brink of war.
 When the U.S. joins WWI, Moina is moved to help — these are her ex-students who are going off to war!
 We Shall Not Sleep, a poem by Lieutenant Colonel Dr. John McCrae written after the battle of Flanders, inspires her to use the poppy as her pledge to soldiers.
 Her relentless efforts pay off and the poppy becomes a symbol and talisman to help veterans around the world!

 In Flanders Fields